consoli-tech/privacy.liftstation.cloud/index.md

 The LiftStation.cloud software suite consists of an iOS and Android app used to collect data, an API that validates and stores the data in a database, and a web application that generates Excel reports and allows an organization to add, remove or edit users, lift stations, wells and routes.

-The data collected by the software is the bare minimum needed to function.
+The data collected by the software is the bare minimum needed to function and is data given explicitly to the application by users.
 No location data is collected or stored.
 No IP Addresses are stored.
 This document will give an overview of data collected.

 ## Data we collect
 ### Mobile Users
 If you are using this app, your supervisor has added your name and phone number to the database.
 When you enter well and lift station data that data is collected, along with the date of the reading and the timestamp.

 #### Why is this information collected?
 Your phone number is collected so that you can login to the app.
+Your name is collected so that humans can edit your account and view readings you have entered.
 Well and lift station data is collected so that it can be stored and reports can be generated.

 ### Web Users
 If you are using the web app you or another web user added your name, phone number and email address to the app.

 #### Why is this information collected?
 Your phone number is collected so that you can login.
-Your email address is collected so that it will appear on reports to be given to the EPD.
+Your email address and name are collected so that they will appear on reports to be given to the EPD.

 ### Non-User Data
 In addition to the user data listed above, the following data is stored: